carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ![Wells in 50m buffer of fields](../fig/E07-05-wells-in-buffer.png)

 In this way, we selected all wells within the 50m range of the fields.
-It is also significantly faster than the previous `clip` operation, since the polygon geometry is much simpler after `dissolve`.
+It is also significantly faster than the previous `clip` operation, since the number of polygons is much smaller after `dissolve`.

 > ## Challenge: select fields within 500m from the wells
 > This time, we will do a selection the other way around.
 Can you find and plot the field polygons (stored in `fields_cropped.shp`), which intersect the 500m radius of any wells (stored in `brogmwvolledigeset.zip`)?